 Getting There, Getting Parked, Getting Started

-We are thrilled that you’ll be joining us for this great event and hope that you are excited to be joining thousands of other like-minded RVers in Perry.
+We are thrilled that you’ll be joining us for this great event and hope that you are excited to be joining thousands of other like-minded RVers.
 The information below will help guide you through your first international convention and provide tips you might only learn through experience.

 Review the contents in your Confirmation Packet.
 Make sure you received two parking credentials (Parking card and Date of Entry card), your First Timer window placard, and name badges for those attending.
 If you received incorrect credentials or there is a problem with your badges, contact the Events Department at (800) 543-3622.